 - Hackensack River Keeper, tours leave from Laurel Hill County Park, accessible via car, rideshare, or NJ Transit train to Secaucus Junction

 Few Hudson County experiences are as exhilarating for kids as The American Dream, a 3-million-square-foot entertainment, retail, and dining oasis in East Rutherford, just beyond Secaucus.
-Kids can enjoy everything from the DreamWorks Water Park and Nickelodeon Universe to Angry Birds Not So Mini Golf Club and an indoor ski haven, Big SNOW.
+Kids can enjoy everything from the DreamWorks Water Park to Angry Birds Mini Golf.
+Not to mention Nickelodeon Universe and an indoor ski haven, Big SNOW.

 And Hudson County’s immersive, family-friendly experiences hardly stop there.
 The Liberty Science Center, a longtime favorite among locals and visitors, boasts 300,000 square feet of kid-friendly fun, with 110 species of live animals, a mesmerizing aquarium, hurricane and tornado-force wind simulators, and the western hemisphere’s largest planetarium.